Consumer

 The

-use of the Internet provides a wide array of communication opportunities to our
+Internet provides a wide array of communication opportunities to our students

 communicate with students.